Pechente/Minecraft-Live-Player-List/readme.md

 1. The script needs to run on the same system that runs your Minecraft server.
 2. Be sure to have _enable-query_ set to _true_ in your Minecraft _server.properties_.
-3. Upload all the files
+3. The script will need to access _usercache.json_ and the _/playerdata_ folder inside your Minecraft world folder, so make sure it’s readable

-4. Change the permission of _player-cache.json_ to 777
+4. Upload all the files
-5. Adjust the settings in _settings.json_
+5. Change the permission of _player-cache.json_ to 777
-6. The script needs to access _usercache.json_ and the _/playerdata_ folder inside your Minecraft world folder, so make sure it’s readable
+6. Adjust the settings in _settings.json_
 7. You’re done!
 You can now access index.php and check if everything’s working correctly.

 ##Licenses: